The Churches of Britain and Ireland

 Conwy.

-SH 7595 4769.
-A 2011 Streetview.
+SH 7596 4769.
+A 2011 Streetview. © Colin Waters Collection.
 Coflein entry.
-All © Colin Waters Collection.
 Howard Richter has advised of some nearby chapels, as follows.
-Bethania Wesleyan Methodist (1867) stands at SH 7898 5051, and is grade II listed.
-The Coflein entry says that it closed in 2002.
-A 2017 Streetview.
-Capel Rhyd-y-meirch (Calvinistic Methodist, 1864, re-built 1898) is at SH 7633 4778.
+Capel Rhyd-y-meirch (Calvinistic Methodist, 1864, re-built 1898) is at SH 7631 4777.
 A 2011 Streetview.
 An earlier one of 2009 shows some works being carried out.
 Coflein entry.
-Capel Carmel (Wesleyan, 1882) stands at SH 7510 4735.
+Capel Carmel (Wesleyan, 1882) at Glan-aber stands at SH 7510 4735.
 Not well seen on the 2009 Streetview - it's the white-gabled building in the distance.
 Coflein entry.
 The former St. Enclydwyn's Mission Church (converted from a National School in 1921) stands just a short walk from Capel Shilo at SH 7588 4770.
 According to the Coflein entry (which includes some architectural plans and illustrations), it was converted to secular use in 1981.
 A 2009 Streetview.

-Dawn, Rehoboth Wesleyan Methodist Chapel, which sits to the north-east of the village at SH 8701 7311.
-The Coflein entry dates it to 1837 and says that it was still a chapel in 2000.
+Dawn, Capel Rehoboth, which sits to the north-east of the village at SH 8701 7311.
+Its Coflein entry dates it to 1837, as Wesleyan Methodist, and says that it was still a chapel in 2000.
 It can be seen here on a 2011 Streetview.
-To the west of the village, at SH 8521 7277 is Croes-engan Welsh Presbyterian Chapel.
-The Coflein entry says it is a 1906 re-build on the site of an earlier chapel of 1840.
+However, available large scale O.S. maps of the early 20th century label it as Baptist.
+To the west of the village, at SH 8521 7277 is Croes-engan Welsh Calvinistic Chapel.
+The Coflein entry for it says it's a 1906 re-build on the site of an earlier chapel of 1840.
 The now-converted chapel, visible here on a 2011 Streetview, was at the far end of the building, originally (as old maps show) with a small porch projecting from the corner towards the road.

 Eglwysbach.